lgarron/dance-hacking/README.md

 ## Installation Cheat Sheet

-### Windows
+### Windows (Using Cygwin)

 - Install [cygwin](http://cygwin.com/install.html)
   - Select the following packages: python, curl, zip, openssl
 - Install CA Certificates the "Right" Way (section below)
 - Quick Install (section below)
-- Windows: Install ffmpeg (section below)
 - Try one of the examples (section below)

 ### OSX

+- Optional: Download and install the [Echonest Remix API](http://echonest.github.com/remix/)
-- Open Terminal and `cd` to a folder where you want to download the dance-hacking source permanently.
+- Open Terminal and `cd` to a folder where you want to download the dance-hacking source (and keep it there).
 - Quick Install (section below)
-- OSX: Install ffmpeg (section below)
 - Try one of the examples (section below)

-#### OSX Echonest (optional):
+### Linux

-- Download and install the [Echonest Remix API](http://echonest.github.com/remix/)
+- Install curl and ffmpeg (requires password): sudo apt-get install curl ffmpeg
+- Quick Install (section below)
-  - OSX: Use the Echonest ffmpeg binary (section below)
+- Try one of the examples (section below)

+NOTE: This works for me in Ubuntu, but the output audio appears to be differently shifted.
+So, it "works", but maybe not quite as advertised.

 ### Quick Install